-1. Up to 31 August 2017, the rainfall recorded at the Hong Kong Observatory this year is 2249 mm, about 18% above the normal value for the same period.
-Meanwhile, five tropical cyclones entered the 500-km range of Hong Kong, namely Merbok, Roke, Haitang, Hato and Pakhar.
-Apart from Haitong, the others all necessitated the issuance of tropical cyclone warning signals of No.8 or higher.
+1. Up to 9 September 2019, the rainfall recorded at the Hong Kong Observatory so far this year is 2189.1 mm, about 180 mm above the normal value for the same period.
+Meanwhile, four tropical cyclones entered the 500-km range of Hong Kong and necessitated the issuance of tropical cyclone warning signals, namely Mun, Wipha, Bailu and Kajiki*.

-2. Latest climate model predictions indicate that rainfall in Hong Kong is likely to be normal to below normal for the rest of this year while the number of tropical cyclones entering the 500-km range of Hong Kong is likely to be near normal.
-Taking into account the actual observations in January-August, the overall annual rainfall and the annual number of tropical cyclones entering the 500-km range of Hong Kong are likely to be normal to above normal.
+3. Based on the statistical analysis of rainfall and tropical cyclone activities against different ENSO states, latest climate model predictions and forecasts based on statistical methods, rainfall in Hong Kong is expected to be normal to below normal for September-December this year while the number of tropical cyclones entering the 500-km range of Hong Kong is expected to be near normal.
+Taking into account the actual observations so far this year, the overall annual rainfall is expected to be normal to above normal and the annual number of tropical cyclones entering the 500-km range of Hong Kong is expected to be near normal.

 *While Podul was more than 500 km away from Hong Kong, it also necessitated the issuance of tropical cyclone warning signal by the Hong Kong Observatory.